OFF

 VISCOSE

-Lower impact solutions Viscose purchased with FSC certification or recycled
+Lower impact solutions Viscose with FSC certification or recycled

 24%